konekoya/Bible/README.md

 - Highlight when click on text -- We can do this like a block or paragraph.. when users click on the paragraph.
 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
 - Keyboard shortcut for triggering major features, then we should have a shortcut list or doc for user
-- Go back to top button is currently not working in IEs... but does it matter?
+- Go back to top button doesn't in IEs...?
 - Should we replace SASS with PostCSS(preCSS plugin)?
 - Think about SMACSS and implement it in the current CSS structure